For House District 33

-Now is the time to make better investments in the next generation of Oregonians together.
-As an educator and father from the Cedar Mill area who attended Ridgewood Elementary, Cedar Park Middle and Sunset High School, I believe in Oregon’s future and I’m passionate about working together to improve our schools and communities for the benefit of all students and working families throughout district 33.
+I am running for the Democratic nomination in House District 33 to build the future our children deserve.
+As an educator and father from the Cedar Mill area who attended Ridgewood Elementary, Cedar Park Middle and Sunset High School, I believe in Oregon’s future and I’m passionate about working together to improve our schools and communities for the benefit of all students and working families.

 Building Policies for Oregon Families

 My experience as an educator has taught me to see the interconnections between many of the challenges our state faces.
 Students will not succeed if health or social-emotional problems mean they do not show up to school ready to learn.
 We cannot address the challenge of families experiencing homelessness without looking at the interconnections with access to affordable housing, reliable transportation, living wages, and quality schools.
 Health policy has shifted the conversation around health outcomes to social determinants of health (i.e. safety, education, housing security) in a way that is helpful to think about prevention.
 Educational policy should also consider the social determinants of education.
 That is, how does a child’s safety, health, food security, and housing situation impact their ability to learn.
 I look forward to advocating for this holistic approach to policymaking by understanding the interconnectedness of our community.

 Is the policy equitable?

 Policy cannot serve only the people and groups that have power.
 Oregonians must evaluate policy decisions on the effects on people from historically marginalized groups.
 We must work for policies that directly address the gender, sexuality, economic, and racial inequities embedded with our society.
 I am committed to supporting policies that will build a more equitable future.

 Process is incredibly important to me.
 I evaluate policy as both a means and an end.
 Oregon needs to continually build a larger tent where everyone is welcome to participate in our democracy.
 We must actively pursue diversifying voices at the policy table to ensure an inclusive process.